Hovingham: Sports

-Religion

-There is a Grade II listed church in the village dedicated to All Saints.
+Notable buildings

+Hovingham has been home to the Worsley family since 1563 and was the childhood home of the late Duchess of Kent.
+The sixth Thomas Worsley (1710–1778) designed and built the current Hovingham Hall.
+A unique feature of the Grade I listed building is that it is entered through a covered Riding School, once used for training horses.

+All Saints' Church, Hovingham is Grade II* listed.
 The majority of the present church building dates back to 1860, when it was rebuilt at the expense of Marcus Worsley.
-The tower of the parish church of All Saints is of Saxon origin.
+The tower of the parish church is of Saxon origin.
 An interesting feature is the large 10th-century altar cross.

 There is also a Methodist church in the village, which is a Grade II Listed Building.

-Notable buildings

-Hovingham has been home to the Worsley family since 1563 and was the childhood home of the Duchess of Kent.
-The sixth Thomas Worsley (1710–1778) designed and built the current Hovingham Hall.
-A unique feature of the Grade I listed building is that it is entered through a covered Riding School, once used for training horses.

-In addition to the Hall, the School and the two Churches, there are a total of 49 other Listed Buildings in the area.
+In addition to the Hall, the school and the two churches, there are a total of 49 other listed buildings in the area.

 Music

 The Hovingham Festival was founded by local clergyman Canon Thomas Percy Hudson in 1887.
 He persuaded the Worsley family to make their eighteenth-century riding school at Hovingham Hall available for a rural Yorkshire music festival that included leading professional musicians - including Joseph Joachim - supplementing the choirs and orchestras with local amateurs to make the cost of putting on ambitious works affordable.
 The repertoire was ambitious, including works (alongside the classics) by contemporary British composers - Elgar, Alan Gray, Parry, Somervell, Stanford and William Sterndale Bennett, and choral works by women composers such as Laura Wilson Barker (also known as Mrs Tom Taylor) and Alexandra Thomson.
 Thirteen festivals were held until 1906.
 The event was revived after 45 years during the 1950s.

+The Ryedale Festival, founded in 1981, uses Hovingham Hall as one of its concert venues.